Downtown Ossining Historic District: History

 The development of downtown Ossining has several distinct stages.
 In the early preindustrial period, it was primarily a crossroads.
 Most of the district's buildings, including the four churches, were built and rebuilt along Main Street in the late 19th century.
 New construction shifted back to Highland Avenue in the early 20th century and gave the district its important public buildings.
 Since then the community's focus has been devoted to preserving and redeveloping those buildings.

 1680s: Formation of the town

 Frederick Philipse bought the area which presently constitutes the Town of Ossining from the Sint Sinck Native American tribe in 1685.
 His Manor extended from Spuyten Duyvil Creek on the border between present day Manhattan and the Bronx to the Croton River.
 The last Lord of the Manor, Frederick III, a Loyalist in the American Revolutionary War, fled to England afterwards, so the state of New York seized the manor in 1779.

 1780s–1840s: Crossroads and port

 When the vast Philipse family landholdings in today's Westchester and Putnam counties were confiscated by the state of New York they were divided among new owners.
-Elijah Hunter, an officer during the war, bought the tract just south of Sing Sing Kill.
+Elijah Hunter, a Continental Army officer and later a secret agent during the war, bought the tract just south of Sing Sing Kill.
 He also started holding prayer meetings at his and other settlers' houses; the group formally became the First Baptist Church in 1790.